lbriais/stacked_config/README.md

 The purpose of this gem is to provide a __simple__ way to handle the __inheritance__ of __config files__ for a ruby script.
 By default, it will handle already few config layers:

-* The __system layer__, which is a level common to all applications using this gem.
+* The __system layer__, which is a layer common to all applications using this gem.
 * The __gem layer__, which is the layer that will enable a gem to embed its own config. __You may consider this level as the layer where you will set the default values for your properties__.
-* The __global layer__, which is the level to declare options for all users that use the ruby script using this gem.
+* The __global layer__, which is the layer to declare options for all users that use the ruby script using this gem.
-* The __user layer__, which is the level, where a user can set options for the ruby script using this gem.
+* The __user layer__, which is the layer, where a user can set options for the ruby script using this gem.
 * The __extra layer__, which provides the possibility to specify another config file from the command line.
 * The __command-line layer__, which provides the ability to specify options from the command line.
 * The __override layer__, which will contain all modifications done to the config at run time.